 The royal capital of Rajasthan envisages a beautiful holiday destination.
-Jaipur is a city that will you adventure, pride, cultural and folk outlook as well as historical enlightenment.
-There are beautiful places like Amer fort, Nahargarh fort, city palace, Albert Hall, etc. To visit inside the city.
+Jaipur is a city that will give you adventure, pride, cultural and folk outlook as well as historical enlightenment.
+There are beautiful places like Amer fort, Nahargarh fort, city palace, Albert Hall, etc. to visit inside the city.
 But there are also amazing places to visit within 100 kilometers of Jaipur.

 While taking a tour to Jaipur, one must visit these places nearby to expand that holiday thrill.
 These places from their distance from the main city are as follows.

 - Samode Palace- 32 kilometers.

 - Achrol Fort- 35 kilometers